michalwa/py-cliffs/README.md

 **Clifford** is a command parsing utility useful for creating internal command line interfaces for your applications.
-Its syntax specification method allows command definitions and usage help to be united with a single expression.
+Its syntax specification method allows command definitions and usage help to be united with a single syntax.
+This way usage specification can be directly used to generate command parsers.

 ## Syntax
 **Clifford** uses a rather intuitive syntax to specify the syntax of commands:
-- `literals` specify **required** terms that the command call must contain in order to match the specification,
+- `literals` specify required terms that the command call must contain in order to match the specification
-- `<parameters>` accept a single token in the command call and store its value for processing by the command handler,
+- `<parameters>` accept a single token in the command call and store its value for processing by the command handler; parameters can also specify types (`<param: type>`) which their values will be validated for and parsed into
+- `<tails...>` will collect any remaining tokens after all previous elements have been matched
-- `(variant|groups|...)` encapsulate sequences of elements and accept only one of those sequences (index of the present sequence is stored for processing by the handler)
+- `(variant|groups)` encapsulate sequences of elements and accept only one of those sequences (index of the present sequence is stored for processing by the handler)
-- `[optional sequences]` may or may not be present in the command call (boolean indicating presence is stored for processing by the handler).
+- `[optional sequences]` may or may not be present in the command call (boolean indicating presence is stored for processing by the handler)

 ## Example
 To demonstrate the concept of how **Clifford** works, consider this simple command syntax